-9.1.5 Conducting clinical and field trials
+9.1.6 Conducting clinical and field trials

 - (a) A veterinary surgeon may undertake the evaluation of the products of a company which employs him under the following conditions. - (b) If the company intends to make arrangements with a livestock owner to run clinical trials on his animals or conduct trials with medicines, feed or products of any other kind, the company veterinary surgeon or other body concerned ought first to approach, where appropriate, the consulting veterinary surgeon where applicable, who normally attends to the animals of the livestock owner in order to fully discuss the proposed programme.
 The conduct of the clinical or field trial should be conducted according to a professional standard agreed in writing by all parties.
-The advertising and promotion of findings should be restricted to the veterinary profession.
+The veterinary surgeons should ensure that the animals in the clinical and field trial should be humanely treated and not subject to acts that can be construed as crurelty to animals.
+The advertising and promotion of findings should be restricted to the veterinary profession. - (c) Refer to Section 9.3 on GUIDE OF CONDUCT FOR VETERINARY SURGEONS IN ANIMAL BREEDING/ REPRODUCTIVE STUDIES/ LABORATORY AND RESEARCH ANIMALS

-(c) Refer to Section 9.3 on GUIDE OF CONDUCT FOR VETERINARY SURGEONS IN ANIMAL BREEDING/ REPRODUCTIVE STUDIES/ LABORATORY AND RESEARCH ANIMALS
+9.1.7 Liaison with Veterinary Authority and other authorities

-9.1.6 Liaison with Veterinary Authority and other authorities
+- (a) A veterinary surgeon is obligated by his profession to report on notifiable diseases under any other relevant Act or Ordinance required in Malaysia. - (b) Where required, the veterinary surgeon should liaise with the veterinary authority or its equivalent where applicable where such programs require the veterinary surgeon to be involved or in the case of the local authority for which license and their requirements for the management of the facility apply. - (c) Veterinary surgeons engaged in food production should assist the Department of Veterinary Services or its equivalent in the following regard: - (i) protecting consumers through guarding information spread and providing extension services related to potential risks and benefits to health; and - (ii) provide clear and unambiguous legal framework, including both the establishment and control of adequate production and its' standards.

-- (a) A veterinary surgeon is obligated by his profession to report on notifiable diseases under any other relevant Act or Ordinance required in Malaysia. - (b) Where required, the veterinary surgeon should liaise with the veterinary authority or its equivalent where applicable where such programs require the veterinary surgeon to be involved or in the case of the local authority for which license and their requirements for the management of the facility apply. - (c) Veterinary surgeons engaged in food production should assist the Department of Veterinary Services or its equivalent in the following regard: - (i) protecting consumers through guarding information spread and providing extension services related to potential risks and benefits to health; and - (ii) provide clear and unambiguous legal framework, including both the establishment and control of adequate production and its' standards. - (d) Veterinary surgeons engaged in providing services to farmed animals in particular the breeding of companion animals e.g. dogs, cats, household pets, and other pets domesticated or wild shall: - (i) provide clear and unambiguous professional service based on the code of professional conduct and ethics, legal and other requirements including consulting, treatment, administration, selling and dispensing of medicines and biologics; - (ii) report where animal cruelty are violated to the Veterinary Authority or to its equivalent.
+- (d) Veterinary surgeons engaged in providing services to farmed animals in particular the breeding of companion animals e.g. dogs, cats, household pets, and other pets domesticated or wild shall: - (i) provide clear and unambiguous professional service based on the code of professional conduct and ethics, legal and other requirements including consulting, treatment, administration, selling and dispensing of medicines and biologics; - (ii) report where animal cruelty are violated to the Veterinary Authority or to its equivalent.

-9.1.7 Employment Issues: Dismissal or Suspension of Veterinary surgeons on Professional Grounds by Employers
+9.1.8 Employment Issues: Dismissal or Suspension of Veterinary surgeons on Professional Grounds by Employers